-For our second estimator we apply Algorithm 2 to construct the initial set of patterns for Algorithm 1 (i.e., replacing Step 0).
+Next, we proceed to construct guarantees for the AIPW estimator for the ADTT.
+Recall that we apply Algorithm 2 to construct the initial set of patterns for Algorithm 1 (that is, to replace Step 0).
 We use the resulting estimator of the interference function in (\ref{def:tauDR}).
-The next result relates our proposed DR estimator $\hat\tau^{DR}$ defined as in (\ref{def:tauDR}) to the (unfeasible) estimator $\hat\tau^{DR*}$ that knows the true interference function and the propensity score function, i.e., defined as in (\ref{def:tauDR}) with $\hat f_i=f_i$ and $\hat e_i = e_i$, $i\in [n]$.
-Our analysis will leverage the independence of the treatment assignment across units.
-Next we state our conditions on the estimation of the nuisance functions and on their estimability.
+Our analysis will leverage the independence of the assignment of treatment between units.
+Next, we state our conditions for the estimation of nuisance functions and their estimability.